mohsinnyz/DevBuddy/README.md

 # DevBuddy - Multi-Agent RAG Chatbot for GitHub Repositories

-DevBuddy is a full-stack application that analyzes GitHub repositories using a multi-agent RAG (Retrieval-Augmented Generation) system.
-Users can paste a GitHub repository link, and the system will clone, parse, and index the code to answer contextual questions about the repository.
+DevBuddy is a full-stack application that analyzes GitHub repositories using a multi-agent RAG (Retrieval-Augmented Generation) system where users can paste a GitHub repository link, and the system will clone, parse, and index the code to answer contextual questions about the repository and project.

 ## 🚀 Features